Ways to Build Foundation with STEM Games and With Fun Educational Games

 It is never too early for kids to learn the basic of STEM Games through fun educational games and activities.
 In fact the earlier the better!
 In early childhood children are mighty curious – leave them on their own and they will overturn rocks, take things apart, get under, go over as they wonder about everything and ask a million questions after all that.
 Tapping into this natural born curiosity and process of discovery is an easy way to work STEM learning into everyday play and prepare your child for success.
 Here are some tips on how you can develop a strong foundation through some stem games for kids.

-Help kids think like little Einstein through a combination of science experiments and sciencey tools.
+Help kids think like little Einstein through a combination of science experiments for kids and sciencey tools.
 Younger kids can explore the concept of science in the kitchen by building a volcano with a bottle, vinegar, baking soda, detergent and food coloring.
 Engage older kids by making a pH indicator with red cabbage and test the acidity of liquids around the house.
 Use bath time to teach concepts like sinking and floating or give them scales, magnifying glasses, etc and leave them to make sense of all the science in nature.
 Older kids can also learn more niche concepts like those of physics through fun stem educational games such as Newton.
 Here, children direct small bouncing balls into targeted areas by drawing platforms and ramps or using objects around the house.

 Harness kids’ love for pretend play to teach them technology.
 Arm them with kiddie musical instruments and gadgets that look like the real deal so they can tinker with them.
 Show older kids what is behind technology and its interactivity with STEM Games like Coding Awbie.
 This fun iPad game integrates tangible play through physical command blocks which translate into onscreen action and help the character Awbie collect strawberries.
 It is a great way to prep kids to code.